-- OC1 Reduced levels of congestion - OC2 Strengthened sustainable transport mode share - OC3 Improved connectivity - OC4 A safe and attractive environment - OC5 Adequate parking provision and controls - 3.5.4 The coastal settlement pattern of the regeneration area is linear with most of the key roads connected by the A259 which runs east to west through the Shoreham Harbour area.
-The A259 carries secondary and local traffic from Littlehampton and Worthing to Brighton and Hove. - 3.5.5 The A27 provides the strategic inland route taking much of the through traffic; however there is a significant volume of local traffic along the A259 including heavy goods vehicles.
+3.5.2 The coastal settlement pattern of the regeneration area is linear with most of the key roads connected by the A259 which runs east to west through the Shoreham Harbour area.
+The A27 provides the strategic inland route taking much of the through traffic; however there is a significant volume of local traffic along the A259 including heavy goods vehicles.

-- 3.5.6 Access to the main operational port area is via two main entrances off the A259 which are not well connected to the A27.
+3.5.3 Access to the main operational port area is via two main entrances off the A259 which are not well connected to the A27.
 The advisory lorry route to Shoreham Harbour from the A27 is via the A293.
 As a result heavy goods vehicles often pass through either residential areas (via the advisory routes) or the town centres of Shoreham-by-Sea and Portslade.

-- 3.5.7 Vehicular access to Shoreham Beach to the south of the harbour is restricted to a single entry point from the A259 (Brighton Road).

-- 3.5.8 At peak periods journey times for vehicles on the A259 are slow, for example Shoreham High Street.
+3.5.4 At peak periods journey times for vehicles on the A259 are slow, for example Shoreham High Street.
 As a gateway to the regeneration area the A259 will be required to facilitate development traffic and provide access to local services, and reducing congestion on this key route is therefore essential to the regeneration proposals.

-- 3.5.9 The Adur Local Plan & Shoreham

-Harbour Transport Study (2013) and

-addendums (2014; 2016) assessed the

-impact of proposed housing and

-employment development at Shoreham

-Harbour on the highway network.
-It

-proposes a package of mitigation

-measures which will reduce the impact

-of development and encourage a shift in

-travel patterns to sustainable modes of

-transport.
-This package consists of

-sustainable transport measures,

-behaviour change initiatives and

-junction capacity improvements.

-- 3.5.10 Examples of behaviour change initiatives include travel plans, car sharing schemes, encouraging shared car ownership, and cycle training.
-This study is part of the evidence base for the Shoreham Harbour Transport Strategy and development proposals will be expected to contribute towards the package of measures identified.
+Public Transport

-- 3.5.11 Public transport accessibility to the harbour is generally good with four local railway stations on the West Coastway line serving most of the population within a 20 minute walk.

-- 3.5.12 Despite good accessibility, the railway line acts is a physical barrier to north south movements for other road users.
-Capacity constraints on the Brighton Main Line and West Coastway have been identified by Network Rail as significant challenges facing this part of the rail network. - 3.5.13 There are frequent buses along the A259.
+3.5.5 Public transport accessibility to the harbour is generally good with four local railway stations on the West Coastway line serving most of the population within a 20 minute walk.
+Despite good accessibility, the railway line acts as a physical barrier to north - south movements for other road users.

+3.5.6 Capacity constraints on the Brighton

+Main Line and West Coastway have

+been identified by Network Rail as

+significant challenges facing this part of

+the rail network.

+3.5.7 There are frequent buses along the A259.
 However, north-south movements are limited due to the road layout and severance created by the A259 and roads running under the railway line.
+In addition, there is scope to improve public perception of the bus network.

+Walking and cycling

-In addition, there is scope to improve public perception of the bus network. - 3.5.14 Shoreham Harbour is well served by pedestrian infrastructure; however the environment for pedestrians is considered to be poor and unattractive in places, and may not encourage short walking trips.
+- 3.5.8 Shoreham Harbour is well served by pedestrian infrastructure; however the environment for pedestrians is considered to be poor and unattractive in places, and may not encourage short walking trips.
 In places the network is narrow, in poor condition, close to road traffic or poorly lit.
-The railway line and A259 both act as barriers to pedestrian movements causing severance.

-- 3.5.15 Two key pedestrian routes connect across the harbour the Adur Ferry Bridge from Shoreham-by-Sea town centre to Shoreham Beach and the harbour lock gates to Southwick Beach.
+The railway line and A259 both act as barriers to pedestrian movements causing severance. - 3.5.9 Two key pedestrian routes connect across the harbour the Adur Ferry Bridge from Shoreham-by-Sea town centre to Shoreham Beach and the harbour lock gates to Southwick Beach.
 Whilst both are well used, up until recently neither of these has offered a high quality pedestrian environment.
-The Adur Ferry Bridge now provides a much improved pedestrian and cycle connection between Shoreham Beach and Shoreham-by-Sea town centre and railway station. - 3.5.16 To the east, the Brighton & Hove seafront provides a heavily used promenade for pedestrians and cyclists and a series of recreational activities.
-This ends abruptly at Hove Lagoon immediately to the east of Shoreham Harbour. - 3.5.17 Southwick Beach and Carats Cafe act to some extent as destinations that help draw people to walk along the eastern part of the harbour and across the lock gates from Southwick.
-There is a significant opportunity to improve the quality of this experience.
-There are also opportunities to create visitor destinations around Shoreham Fort on Shoreham Beach and the lighthouse on Kingston Beach.
+The Adur Ferry Bridge now provides a much improved pedestrian and cycle connection between Shoreham Beach and Shoreham-by-Sea town centre and railway station. - 3.5.10 To the east, the Brighton & Hove seafront provides a heavily used promenade for pedestrians and cyclists and a series of recreational activities.
+This ends abruptly at Hove Lagoon immediately to the east of Shoreham Harbour.